 Who would have guessed you can zap away wrinkles and achieve glowing, smooth, beautiful skin from the comfort of your home?
 By using the Tria Age-Defying Smooth Beauty Laser, that dream is now possible without going to a salon or dermatologist.

-Using this futuristic, FDA-approved, clinically-studied home light-therapy device, your wrinkles will become less visible and your skin will become smoother and more youthful.
+Using this futuristic, FDA-approved, clinically-studied home light-therapy device, your wrinkles will be less visible and your skin will be smoother and more youthful.
 This powerful device uses a proprietary 1440 nm non-ablative fractional laser technology, similar to what is used by professional dermatologists and plastic surgeons.

 This article is a Tria Age-Defying Laser Review and looks at the power, effectiveness, and capabilities of the Tria Smooth Beauty treatment.
 It also looks at some potential issues with the Tria system and things to watch out for.

 Let’s start with a short video showing how the Tria Smooth Beauty Laser works, and then we’ll delve into the details: